Nebraska Revised Statute 19-2432

 (5) Any owner of real property who feels aggrieved by the reapportionment of any special assessment under this section may appeal such reapportionment in the same manner as applies for appeals from special assessments under sections 19-2422 to 19-2425, but only matters related to such reapportionment shall be considered upon any such appeal.

-(6) The governing body shall file notice of any reapportionment of a special assessment with the county treasurer of the county where the lot or parcel is located.
+(6) The city council or village board of trustees shall file notice of any reapportionment of a special assessment with the county treasurer of the county where the lot or parcel is located.